At Whistler's Squamish Lil'wat cultural centre, enjoy breakfast and learn about First Nations animal symbolism.

-Cruise Glacier Bay National Park with its rivers of ice, and keep close watch for marine life like whales and orcas
+Cruise Glacier Bay National Park with its rivers of ice, and keep close watch for marine life like whales.

 These once-in-a-lifetime moments allow you to experience an unforgettable world of exclusive moments, incredible cultures and charming surprises

 Personalise your holiday with a choice of included sightseeing options sure to leave you with lifelong memories

 Choose from a variety of included dining options sure to tantalise the tastebuds of every guest

 Get ready to experience the snow-capped peaks, mighty glaciers, vast icefields, multi-hued lakes, rushing rivers, lush forests and an abundance of wildlife of Western Canada.
 On this journey, you will have six nights in the Rocky Mountains, you’ll stay at iconic Fairmont properties and you’ll enjoy a selection of the finest possible dining and sightseeing experiences.
 On arrival today, be met and transferred to your hotel.
 After time to settle in, meet your fellow travellers at an informal Welcome Dinner.

 Stay: Two Nights: Vancouver, Fairmont Waterfront HotelDaily :